Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Tolls/Transportation: In-person cash toll collections are suspended.
 Toll collections are via transponder or are billed by mail via license plate scan.
 The LeeWay Service Center remains closed to the public.
 Customer service is offered through a 24-hour drop box at the LeeWay Service Center, and by mail and fax.

 Sanibel boat ramp and fishing pier: Closed as of March 21.

 Wedding Ceremonies: Wedding ceremonies have been suspended until further notice.

-Public Utilities: The Lee County Utilities lobby, 7391 College Parkway, Fort Myers, is closed as of March 18.
-Drive-by and drop-off services will be available.
-Online and phone services will continue to be available.
+Public Utilities: Lee County Utilities lobby, 7391 College Parkway, Fort Myers, is closed.
+Drive-by, drop-off, online, and phone services are available.

 For other resources, visit: